Emergency medical services in South Africa: Land Ambulance

 Emergency ambulance service is provided by each South African province.
 The government-operated ambulance system, also known in the Western Cape as METRO (Medical Emergency Transportation and Rescue Operations) provides emergency medical care as well as various rescue options (land, air and sea) to the public.
 In addition to the paid responders, the government system is supplemented in many areas by volunteers.
 In cases where volunteers are used, the standards for operation are set by the provincial Health Department, which also provides vehicles, equipment, and operating expenses.
 Operations are normally administered at the local level through the Emergency Management Service, which oversees police and fire protection as well.
 The co-location of ambulances with fire apparatus is common in South Africa, although they are two independent services.
 The national emergency number for ambulances in South Africa is 10 177.

-These publicly operated services are supplemented by three private-for-profit ambulance companies, NetCare 911 and ER24, and life response 24/7 of which operate nationally, and by a variety of local private services, such as AmbuStat.
+These publicly operated services are supplemented by multiple private-for-profit ambulance companies, NetCare 911 and ER24, of which operate locally and nationally.
 The statutory services and private companies are further supplemented by voluntary ambulance services, including the South African Red Cross, and St. John Ambulance.
 All are required to meet the same standards as the public services with respect to staff qualifications.
 These services are self-dispatching and do not participate in the national emergency number scheme.

 Air Ambulance

-Public air ambulance service is provided by the Red Cross Air Mercy Service from bases in the Western Cape and KwaZulu-Natal.
+Public and Private air ambulance service is provided by the multiple private aircraft charter companies throughout the country.

 The system operates both helicopters and fixed wing turboprop aircraft.

-The Eastern Cape is covered by two bases, one in East London and another in Port Elizabeth.
-The contract is run by NAC Helicopters on behalf of the Eastern Cape Department of Health.
-NAC utilise two Bell Longrangers IV.

-Private emergency air ambulance service is also provided by Netcare 911, operating nationally with both Fixed Wing (Jet aircraft) and Rotary Wing (Helicopters) Aircraft.

-Private air ambulance charters are also available from a number of aircraft charter companies throughout the country.
+These contracts(Tenders) is provided by each Province on a yearly basis to all respective service providers.